Somalia: Independence and post-independence

+The Transitional Federal Government (TFG) was the internationally recognised government of Somalia until 20 August 2012, when its tenure officially ended.
+It was established as one of the Transitional Federal Institutions (TFIs) of government as defined in the Transitional Federal Charter (TFC) adopted in November 2004 by the Transitional Federal Parliament (TFP).
+The Transitional Federal Government officially comprised the executive branch of government, with the TFP serving as the legislative branch.
+The government was headed by the President of Somalia, to whom the cabinet reported through the Prime Minister.
+However, it was also used as a general term to refer to all three branches collectively.

 Owing to a lack of funding and human resources, an arms embargo that made it difficult to reestablish a national security force, and general indifference on the part of the international community, Yusuf found himself obliged to deploy thousands of troops from Puntland to Mogadishu to sustain the battle against insurgent elements in the southern part of the country.
 Financial support for this effort was provided by the autonomous region's government.
 This left little revenue for Puntland's own security forces and civil service employees, leaving the territory vulnerable to piracy and terrorist attacks.

 On 29 December 2008, Yusuf announced before a united parliament in Baidoa his resignation as President of Somalia.
 In his speech, which was broadcast on national radio, Yusuf expressed regret at failing to end the country's seventeen-year conflict as his government had been mandated to do.
 He also blamed the international community for their failure to support the government, and said that the speaker of parliament would succeed him in office per the Charter of the Transitional Federal Government.